 Shipping Container Barcodes GTIN-14

-A Shipping Container Barcode (also known as a Shipping Container Code, Shipping Container Symbol or a GTIN-14) is used on the outside of your master cartons and recommended or required by many mid-to large retailers who are automating their incoming inventory processes
+A Shipping Container Barcode (also known as a Shipping Container Code, Shipping Container Symbol or a GTIN-14) is used on the outside of your master cartons and recommended or required by many mid-to large retailers who have automated their incoming inventory processes

 The UPC Shipping Container Symbol is very similar to the Universal Product Code.
-This symbology is called interleaved 2 of 5 (ITF).
-The major difference between this barcode and a UPC barcode is the lines at the top and bottom of the barcode.
+This symbology used is called an interleaved 2 of 5 (ITF).
+The major difference between this barcode and a UPC barcode are the lines around the barcode graphic.
 These are called Bearer Bars.

 The Barcode is comprised of 4 groups.

 1) – Packaging Indicator.
-We recommend that you assign a number ranging from 1 to 7 for the first digit.
-If you have a container that has 12 and another container that has 36, you assign different numbers to each.
+You can select any number you want between 0 to 7 for the first digit.
+If you have a container that has 12 and another container that has 36, you will assign different numbers to each.
 This is very flexible.